 Increasingly, developers employ multiple "big data" and "fast data" frameworks to drive diverse data analysis requirements including rich query support, data mining, machine learning, real-time stream analysis, statistical analysis, and image processing.
 These frameworks such as Hadoop [1], Spark [2], Storm [3], and others, range in terms of analytics capability, ease of configuration and management, available tooling and programming support, efficiency, and scale.
 Because no single framework works best for all applications and settings, users commonly deploy multiple frameworks using the same cloud resources.
-Given the popularity of such multi-analytics clouds, resource negotiators such as Mesos [19] and YARN [40] have emerged to simplify and automate resource sharing and management.
+Given the popularity of such multi-analytics clouds, resource negotiators such as Mesos [20] and YARN [40] have emerged to simplify and automate resource sharing and management.

-Given the popularity of multi-analytics deployments, they are frequently used in shared settings (e.g. private clouds) in which more resources (CPU, memory, local disk) cannot simply be added on-demand in exchange for an additional charge as they can in a public cloud setting.
-Resource-limited deployments pose significant challenges for resource negotiators and can result in low utilization, poor performance, unfair sharing, deadlock, and hard-to-predict workload behavior because the big data frameworks which underly them have been designed for resource-rich scenarios, and because resource negotiators are framework-agnostic [10, 47].
+These multi-analytics deployments, are frequently used in shared settings (e.g. private clouds) in which more resources (CPU, memory, local disk) cannot simply be added on-demand in exchange for an additional charge as they can in a public cloud setting.
+Resource-limited deployments pose significant challenges for resource negotiators and can result in low utilization, poor performance, unfair sharing, deadlock, and hardto-predict workload behavior because the big data frameworks which underly them have been designed for resource-rich scenarios, and because resource negotiators are frameworkagnostic [11, 47].